big-data-processor/bdp-document/source/fundamentals/terms.rst

 - **Customized Web Pages** are stored inside the ``client`` folder of the package folder.
 Developers can write or upload html, css, and javascript to write Pages.

-A package of the Big Data Processor is designed to be portable.
+A package of BD-Processor is designed to be portable.
 Once a package is constructed, it can be exported as one zip file (currently) and can be installed on another BDP hosts with near zero configurations!

 To use a Package, a user must create a Project first and then select Packages for the Project.